Museums for history buffs in Stockholm

 - Stockholm Transport Museum – Located in Norra Djurgårdsstaden, the Transport Museum is a family-friendly favorite.
 See old subway cars and buses up close, learn how public transportation has shaped – and been shaped by – Stockholm, and see what the future might entail!

-- Pythagoras Industrimuseum – Pythagoras AB factory manufactured candelabras, light fittings, and hot bulb engines, between 1898-1979.
+- Pythagoras Industrimuseum – Between 1898 and 1979, Pythagoras AB factory manufactured candelabras, light fittings, and hot bulb engines.
 These days, Pythagoras functions as a museum instead, with its well-preserved factory floor, interior, and various machines giving a unique insight into the industrialization of Sweden and Stockholm.

 - Stockholm City Museum – The City Museum is the best place to see how Stockholm evolved from a medieval trade hub to a diverse city of millions.
 The permanent exhibition gives visitors a brief overview of the city's history, while temporary exhibitions often focus on subcultures, daily life, and social issues.
 The Museum also organizes guided tours in Stockholm's various neighborhoods and suburbs.